-- Each participant will be a member of a dialogue circle with approximately 6 to 12 members.
+- Participants are grouped into a dialogue circle with approximately 6 to 12 members.

 - Participants will view the films ahead of time and then gather in their dialogue circle to discuss the films and the readings.
-Each dialogue circle will have at least 2 trained co-facilitators to help guide the discussion.
+The dialogue circles are led by trained facilitators to help guide the discussion.
 (Dialogue circles will be on Zoom until it is appropriate to hold in-person meetings.)

 - Registration is free and most of the materials are free to access.
 There are two books to purchase.
 Arrangements can be made for financial assistance if needed.